kyadanarw/Supervised-ML-for-Music-Genre-Classification/README.md

 <p>Unfortunately, there does not appear to be a clear elbow in this scree plot, which means it is not straightforward to find the number of intrinsic dimensions using this method.</p>

-<h3>5.
+<h3>6.
 Further visualization of PCA</h3>
 <p>Now, let's nownlook at the <b>cumulative explained variance plot</b> to determine how many features are required to explain, say, about 85% of the variance.
-(85%is just arbitary value here, it can be determined by rule of thumb</p>
+(85% is just arbitary value here, it can be determined by rule of thumb.</p>

 ```python
 #compute cumulative variance